-Who will shape the global agenda – the left or far right?
+Who will shape the global agenda, the left or far right?

 Two gatherings, in two European cities, with opposing political perspectives.

-In Barcelona, left-leaning world leaders discussed the growing threat the fa right poses to democratic institutions.
+In Barcelona, Spain, left-leaning world leaders discussed the growing threat the far right poses to democratic institutions.

 Their aim?
 To bring together progressive forces under a single banner to counter right-wing authoritarianism.

-While in Milan, far-right figures rallied against what they called “the tragedy” that Europe has become.
+Meanwhile, in Italy’s Milan, far-right figures rallied against what they called “the tragedy” that Europe has become.

 How will this polarisation play out globally?